-Shabber brings more than 10 years of experience in fashion forecasting, product development, production and retail merchandising for an end to end supply chain management.
-Shabber is a passionate professional who particlarly likes working in challenging and fast paced environments.
-Shabber is based in Ghana and is supporting all EAA teams in raw materials sourcing and logistics
+Shabber brings more than 10 years of experience in fabric and trims sourcing, product development, production and retail merchandising for an end to end supply chain management.
+Shabber is a passionate professional who particularly likes working in challenging and fast paced environments.
+Shabber is based in Ghana and supports all EAA teams and partner factories in raw materials identification, quality assurance and logistics.

 Daniella Marilyn Osei

 Daniella is a people-focused person who joyfully brings her experience in Finance and IT to EAA.
-Daniella is creative and results oriented and likes shaping tools and processes to make it more efficient.
+Daniella is creative and results oriented and likes shaping tools and processes to make them more efficient.
 In her spare time, she enjoys making her own clothes.
-Daniella is based in Ghana where she works on orders and critical path management, sample development, inventory and logistics.
-She is eager to support Ethical Apparel Africa to achieve their mission and vision.
+Daniella is based in Ghana where she works on critical path management, sample development, inventory and logistics.
+She is eager to support EAA to achieve their mission and vision.

 Strategy & Partnerships Consultant

-Justin is a Bain & Company management consultant and current MBA candidate at Northwestern University's Kellogg School of Management, passionate about the intersection between business and social impact.
-Inspired by EAA's vision, Justin works with EAA part-time to engage in and drive projects related to public-private partnership, technical capacity building, due diligence and cotton supply chain integration.
+Justin is a Bain & Company management consultant who completed a MBA at Northwestern University's Kellogg School of Management.
+He is passionate about the intersection between business and social impact and was inspired by EAA's vision.
+Justin has supported EAA to engage in and drive projects related to public-private partnership, technical capacity building, due diligence and cotton supply chain integration.

 The below individuals have been instrumental advisers to EAA on our journey so far.